Radiation Therapy for DIPG

 Effectiveness of Radiation Therapy

-Radiation therapy is an effective palliative treatment that improves symptoms in about 80% of children with DIPGs.
+Radiation therapy is an effective palliative treatment that improves symptoms in about 80% of children with DIPGs, prolonging their survival by 2-3 months.
 The dose of radiation therapy is limited by the tolerance of the surrounding normal brain tissue.
 However, given the high rate of response, in the 1980’s a number of institutions increased the dose of radiation therapy from 54 Gy to greater than 70 Gy and had promising preliminary results.
 To escalate the dose of radiation delivered, smaller doses per treatment were used (referred to as hyperfractionation).
 These smaller doses allow greater recovery of normal tissues, and thus a higher total dose can be given.
 However, a Pediatric Oncology Group randomized trial showed that while the higher dose of radiation was well tolerated by most children, there was unfortunately no difference in survival rates.

 Medical professionals have an interest in exploring agents that may be given along with radiation to improve the effects of this therapy; these agents are referred to as radiosensitizers.
 Some types of chemotherapy, such as carboplatin, can be used as radiosensitizers.
 Other experimental agents are also being studied.
 For example, arsenic trioxide given concurrently with radiation therapy is undergoing clinical trials to determine safety and to provide information that can be used for studies of effectiveness.